John Michael Montgomery: Personal life

 John Michael Montgomery's brother Eddie (left) founded the duo Montgomery Gentry (pictured in 2008, with Troy Gentry at right).

 John Michael Montgomery's brother Eddie, with whom he performed in Early Tymz, worked as a member of his road crew in the 1990s.
 By the end of the decade, Eddie founded the duo Montgomery Gentry with Troy Gentry, also a former member of Early Tymz.
 Montgomery Gentry signed with Columbia Records Nashville in 1999, and charted multiple singles on that label between then and 2010.
 Gentry died in a helicopter crash in September 2017, although Eddie has continued to tour under the Montgomery Gentry name.
 The two brothers sang together for an acoustic concert at the Opera House in Lexington, Kentucky, in 2014.
 The song "Brothers 'til the End" from Time Flies is a tribute to Eddie.
 Both John Michael and Eddie are uncles of Dillon Carmichael, who is also a country music singer.
 John Michael Montgomery married Crystal White in 1996, and the couple had a daughter named Madison one year later.
 In 2023, Madison married country singer Travis Denning.
 John Michael also has a son named Walker, who released his own rendition of "I Love the Way You Love Me" in 2024.
 In May 2025, Walker became engaged to Krista Slaubaugh, one-half of the duo Tigirlily Gold.
+Eddie and Walker Montgomery, along with Denning, all performed at the singer's farewell concert in December 2025.

 Between 2005 and 2008, Montgomery was the subject of a number of publicized health and legal issues.
 In March 2005 at the Golden Corral 500 (now known as the Quaker State 400), a NASCAR race held at Atlanta Motor Speedway, Montgomery opened the ceremonies with a performance of "The Star-Spangled Banner".
 He sang off-key and was visibly staggering throughout, causing many fans to believe he was drunk.
 In response, he issued an apology on his website, revealing he had been diagnosed with acoustic neuroma, a tumor on his inner ear which was negatively affecting his hearing and balance.
 In February 2006, Montgomery was arrested in Lexington, Kentucky, for driving under the influence, carrying prescription painkiller Endocet in an open container, and two counts of carrying a concealed weapon.
 His attorney issued a report stating that he had a permit for the weapon, as well as a prescription for the Endocet following a then-recent hip replacement surgery.
 In August 2006, Montgomery entered a plea deal which included paying over $600 in fines; the concealed weapon and prescription medicine charges were also dropped.
 Country Standard Time reported in May 2008 that Montgomery canceled a month's worth of concerts to enter drug rehabilitation after experiencing sleep disorder and anxiety issues, which resulted in the abuse of prescription painkillers.
 According to The Boot, Montgomery exited rehabilitation prior to the release of Time Flies.